 He recommends filling them with low-density feeds to mimic a natural environment.

-For the stall, the Horseman’s Pride Stall Snack with Apple Scented Ball is an engaging and fun toy that is sure to capture your horse’s attention.
-This interactive horse toy comes with an apple-scented ball, which will pique the curiosity of your horse.
+For the stall, the Horseman’s Pride Stall Snack with Apple Scented Ball is an engaging and fun treat-based toy that is sure to capture your horse’s attention.
+This interactive horse toy comes with an apple-flavored treat and a dangling apple-scented ball, which will pique the curiosity of your horse.

 “Treat-based toys like this are great for stalls or for use in a really small paddock,” Rice says.

-To entice your horse to check out this snack, or similar apple mineral block filled toys, Rice suggests getting the block a little wet.
+To entice your horse to check out the snack, Rice suggests getting it a little wet.

 “It will start to crust and oxidize a bit so that puts a nice crusty film over it,” she says.
 “Horses can smell that, so when they do touch it or they do lick it, they will know right away that it’s something for them.”